-A Copayment is a fixed amount typically due (and payable to the Provider or Facility) at the time of service.
+A Copayment is a fixed dollar amount typically due (and payable to the Provider or Facility) at the time of service.
 Members may be required to pay Copayments to a Provider each time services are performed that require a Copayment.
-Copayments are due as shown in the Schedule of Benefits.
+Copayments, as shown in your Schedule of Benefits, are due at the time of service.
 Payment of a Copayment does not exclude the possibility of a Provider billing you for any services not covered by your benefits.
 Copayments do not count or apply toward the Deductible Amount, but do apply toward your Maximum Out-of-Pocket Amount.